CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/price-management/overview.md

 # Overview

 The PriceManagement Plugin is a browser-based application designed to enhance the functionality of SAP Business One by enabling bulk price change for Item Master Data.
-This powerful tool operates seamlessly via the AppEngine and allows authorized users to log in using their SAP Business One credentials.
+This powerful tool operates seamlessly via CompuTec AppEngine and allows authorized users to log in using their SAP Business One credentials.

     ![Launchpad](./media/pm-01.png)